 1. Worn-out caliper mounting bolts

 The caliper bolts have slides that require lubrication.
-It also has shielding boots made of rubber that keep the lubrication on the surface of the bolts for a long period.
-But sometimes, when brake pads are being fixed, it causes the shielding boots to wear off as a result of the repairer’s manhandling.
-Hence, it can cause the caliper piston to not compress.
+It also has rubber shielding boots that keep lubricant on the bolt surfaces for a long time.
+But sometimes, when brake pads are being replaced, the shielding boots wear off due to the repairer’s manhandling.
+Hence, it can prevent the caliper piston from compressing.

 2. Faulty pistons

-When applying pressure to the brake pedals, it causes slight deformity in the brake piston.
-Also, when the motorist take-off pressure from the pedal, the brakes uncoil and compress the pistons for a drag-free run.
-Assuming the piston fails to sufficiently slide on the seals, the seal then prevents the brake piston from compressing.
+When applying pressure to the brake pedals, it causes a slight deformity in the brake piston.
+Also, when the motorist lifts off the pedal, the brakes uncoil and compress the pistons for a drag-free run.
+Assuming the piston fails to slide sufficiently on the seals, the seals prevent the brake piston from compressing.

 3. Inactive vehicle

 Not running your vehicle for a long period is considered one of the major causes of this problem.
 If your vehicle is inactive for a long period, it can cause the brake piston to rust.
-This results in built-up corrosion on the caliper, which leads to your vehicle’s piston being unable to retract into its housing.
-This will also prevent the smooth running of your vehicle.
+This results in built-up corrosion on the caliper, preventing your vehicle’s piston from retracting into its housing.
+This will also prevent your vehicle from running smoothly.

 Q: How do you screw a caliper piston without a tool?

 You need to have some simple tools if you are attempting a brake job.
-You will not be able to use your bare hands to screw the caliper piston due to the fact that the piston is threaded like a screw, so it will be difficult to screw it back with just your hands.
-However, you use a screwdriver, a plier, a c-clamp, or a caliper piston compressor to successfully push back your vehicle’s brake piston.
+You will not be able to use your bare hands to screw the caliper piston because it is threaded like a screw, so it will be difficult to screw it back in with just your hands.
+However, you use a screwdriver, a plier, a C-clamp, or a caliper piston compressor to successfully push back your vehicle’s brake piston.

 Q: What do you do if your brake caliper won’t compress?

-If your vehicle’s rear brake caliper piston won’t compress or the entire vehicle’s caliper piston, you need to address this issue right away.
-It can cause brake failure, which is very dangerous for the driver and its passengers.
+If your vehicle’s rear brake caliper piston won’t compress, or if the entire vehicle’s caliper piston won’t compress, you need to address this issue right away.
+It can cause brake failure, which is very dangerous for the driver and their passengers.
 You can adopt the following methods to help you fix this issue:

 Thoroughly clean the piston.

-Completely remove debris and clean the brake dust or corrosion from the surface of the piston.
+Completely remove debris and clean the piston surface of brake dust or corrosion.
 This simple method can resolve this issue and prevent you from spending money on repairs.

 Regular Vehicle Maintenance

-Always make sure you refill your brake fluid and replace your brake pads on time as at when due.
-Taking care of your vehicle’s brake system can, to a large extent, prevent caliper piston problems from occurring.
+Always make sure you refill your brake fluid and replace your brake pads on time as due.
+Taking care of your vehicle’s brake system can, to a large extent, prevent caliper piston problems.
 Regular maintenance of your vehicle’s brake system also helps to increase its efficiency.

 Use the brake caliper rewind tool or special vice tool.

-After trying all the possible methods, including trying to use the c-clamp to compress your vehicle’s brake piston and the issue remains unresolved.
-You can try borrowing the brake caliper tool; this tool is specially designed to easily compress the caliper piston.
-Ensure the tool you use is the perfect size for your brake parts as they vary in size.
+After trying all possible methods, including using the c-clamp to compress your vehicle’s brake piston, the issue remains unresolved.
+You can try borrowing the brake caliper tool; it’s designed to easily compress the caliper piston.
+Ensure the tool you use is the perfect size for your brake parts, as they vary in size.
 Special vice tools can also help in this situation.

 Q: Do I need to open the bleeder valve to compress the piston?